Geometrein/sudo-finland/api/README.md

 # Events Worker
-This worker sends meetup.com events to the telegramc channel.
+This worker sends meetup.com events to the telegram channel.

 ## Local Run
 Create .env file with